// AI Systems Engineering · Network Architecture

 Each layer of the OSI model has a direct counterpart in a multi-agent AI system:

-Most teams ship with everything jammed into the application layer.
-There is no transport-layer reliability.
-There is no network-layer routing.
-The system works in development and falls apart in production.
+Most teams put everything in the application layer and ignore the rest.
+There is no reliable delivery.
+There is no routing map.
+The system works in testing and breaks in production.

 What the Topology Designer Returns

-The free Multi-Agent Topology Designer reads your workflow description and returns the complete network spec:
+The free Multi-Agent Topology Designer reads your workflow description and gives back the full network spec:

 Agents

-Each agent gets an ID, a name, a tier assignment (opus / sonnet / haiku / free), and a defined role.
-Tier assignment matters because the cost ratio between Opus and Haiku is roughly 12:1.
-Sending every request to Opus is like routing every web request through your most expensive backend regardless of need.
+Each agent gets an ID, a name, a tier (opus / sonnet / haiku / free), and a clear role.
+Tier matters because Opus costs about 12 times more than Haiku.
+Sending every request to Opus is like using your most expensive server for every tiny task, no matter how simple.

 Routes